AdamDadeH/adamdadeh.github.io/_posts/2024-06-01-function-syntax.md

 use_math: true
 ---

-"What is the most efficient syntax?" is a recurring question whenver I read math text, machine learning, or more general technical document.
-Which is followed by working with the default syntax of the text - or mapping to my own preferred syntax.
+"What is the most efficient syntax?" is a recurring question whenver I read math, machine learning, or other technical publications.
+Which is followed by the debate of working with the default syntax of the text - or mapping to my own preferred syntax.

-For example : Converting expressions in "convential matrix notation" $A^TBv$ into $A_{ba} B_{bc} v_c$.
+For example : Do we convert expressions in "convential matrix notation" $A^TBv$ into abstract index notation $A_{ba} B_{bc} v_c$?

 Given the repetition of the question and redundant efforts I want to collect observations on syntax to streamline this debate.
 I'm also inspired by deeper investigations into syntax from likes of Djikstra ([On Notation](https://www.cs.utexas.edu/users/EWD/ewd09xx/EWD950a.PDF) and [Adopted Notation](https://www.cs.utexas.edu/users/EWD/ewd13xx/EWD1300.PDF)), Knuth, and Iverson.

 I'll start with the most recent obsession of syntax for functions.
 There are a few types of function notation that frequently occur :

-* Applying a function $f$ to a value $x$.
+* Evaluating a function $f$ at a value $x$.
 * Function composition - applying function $g$ to the output of $f$.
 * Expressing "$f$ is a function from $X$ to $Y$".
 * Expressing the set of all functions $X$ to $Y$.
 * Currying

+To keep this short I'll focus further on function evaluation.

 # **Notations for Function Evaluation :**

-Function evaluation, image of $x$ under $f$, function application, ..
+Function evaluation, or applying a function to an input, can be expressed in various ways, each with specific advantages and context-dependent appropriateness.

 ## Univariate